 Hymns found in Gate of Heaven incorporate original text material by the composer, as in To the Immaculata , a hymn in honor of Saint Maximilian Kolbe.
 Upon careful examination it becomes evident that all the new texts employed in Gate of Heaven manifest an abundance of Catholic thought, tradition, and belief: the unparalleled Catholic ethos, as manifest in the interior life of the Church.

-Saint Joseph is honored under his title as the Patron of the Universal Church; and Saint Michael the Archangel is also honored through Pope Leo XIII’s prayer for the Universal Church that Saint Michael Defend us in battle and be our defense against the malice of the enemy.
-Profound contrition for our own sins, and a plea for God’s mercy upon all errant members of the Church and the world are expressed in Miserere (Psalm 51) , a hymn musically suggesting traditional Russian Catholic hymnody.
+Saint Joseph is honored as the Patron of the Universal Church; and Saint Michael the Archangel through Pope Leo XIII’s prayer to Saint Michael (Defend us in battle).
+Profound contrition for our own sins, and a plea for God’s mercy upon all errant and sinful members of the Church and the world are expressed in Miserere (Psalm 51) , a hymn musically suggesting traditional Russian Catholic hymnody.

-Many hymns of Gate of Heaven are devoted to the honor of Mary, the Mother of God, as in Ave Maria ( . . .
-Honored Daughter of our Race) with its joyous Ora pro nobis; Mary, Mother of the Church; and Patroness (of Our United States).
-Pope John Paul’s poetic reflections upon Mary and her central role in Salvation History as found in Redemptoris Mater are celebrated in Mother of the Redeemer (Ave Redemptoris Mater) and elsewhere.
+Many hymns of Gate of Heaven are devoted to the honor of Mary, the Mother of God, as in Ave Maria (Honored Daughter of our Race) with its joyous refrain of Ora pro nobis; Mary, Mother of the Church; and Patroness (of Our United States).
+Pope John Paul’s poetic reflections upon Mary and her central role in salvation history as found in Redemptoris Mater are celebrated in Mother of the Redeemer (Ave Redemptoris Mater) and elsewhere.

-Additionally, the Saints are honored through the occasional use of texts found in their own writings, such as those of Saint Faustina (in her Diary), Maximilian Kolbe, St. John of the Cross (in his poetry); and the Venerable John Cardinal Newman, as in his youthful, pre-conversion poem, Lead, Kindly Light. . . . ”
+Additionally, the Saints are honored through the occasional use of texts found in their own writings, such as those of St. Faustina (in her Diary), Maximilian Kolbe, St. John of the Cross (in his poetry); and John Cardinal Newman, as in his youthful, pre-conversion poem, Lead, Kindly Light.
+To honor his canonization, several new settings of the saint's poems are included.

 “This great hymn, Jesus, the Lord of Life, fills a real need in our Catholic churches today, where the music and hymnody most often seem far away from the promotion of the Sanctity of Life.”

 As in Jesus, the Lord of Life, many hymns of Gate of Heaven are profoundly didactic in nature, as in Mystical Rose and Protectress of Christendom.
 Not only is the rich Catholic ethos manifest throughout, but the texts are notably doctrinal.
 While set to strong, well-structured and truly musical melodies, Gate of Heaven persuasively expresses Catholic faith and belief.
-It fulfills Catholic hymnody’s function to capture the popular imagination, to instruct and inspire (the old, as well as the young and not so young), and to make manifest to the faithful the highest spiritual truths.
+It fulfills Catholic hymnody’s function 1) to capture the popular imagination, 2) to instruct, 3) to inspire, and 4) to make manifest to the faithful the highest spiritual truths.

 Finally, the psalms, the contemplative prayer of the Church, are clothed in winning yet un-gimmicky grace and profoundity; the music rendering its role as servant of the ancient text, not its master.

-The hymnody of Gate of Heaven fulfills the hopefilled observation of the late Monsignor Richard J. Schuler (1916-2006 - - Requiescat in pace) that “. . . a new expression of Catholic truth in a new theological language is coming from the Holy Father, Pope John Paul II.
+The hymnody of Gate of Heaven fulfills the hope-filled observation of Monsignor Richard J. Schuler (1916-2006) that “. . . a new expression of Catholic truth in a new theological language is coming from the Holy Father, Pope John Paul II.
 Signs of a new flowering, the results of the Council, are beginning to be apparent, even though many theologians continue to hold to the errors of modernism that surfaced just after the Council. . .
-As a new wind is blowing in theological expression, so in liturgy and church music. . . “
+As a new wind is blowing in theological expression, so in liturgy and Church music.“